MENU

 AskIFAS Powered by EDIS

-Ficus rubiginosa 'Variegata': 'Variegata' Rusty Fig1
+Ficus rubiginosa 'Variegata': 'Variegata' Rusty Fig

 Introduction

 This broad, spreading evergreen tree is densely covered with oval, blunt-tipped, three to six-inch-long, medium green variegated with cream-yellow, smooth leaves, the undersides of which are brown and hairy.
-One of the hardiest of the rubber trees, Rusty Fig makes an attractive specimen tree, especially when only a few major branches are allowed to develop creating a more open form.
+One of the hardiest of the rubber trees, rusty fig makes an attractive specimen tree, especially when only a few major branches are allowed to develop creating a more open form.
 It does not develop the profusion of aerial roots which some others do.
-Rusty Fig's dense growth habit and moderate growth rate make it better suited for smaller landscapes than most other Ficus trees.
-It grows to about 35 feet in 30-years.
+Rusty fig's dense growth habit and moderate growth rate make it better suited for smaller landscapes than most other ficus trees.
+It grows to about 35 feet in 30 years.
 It is well-suited as a shade or street tree and should require little maintenance once initial pruning creates a good structural habit.
 Space major branches along the trunk and keep them trimmed so they remain less than half the diameter of the trunk.
 It is among the best ficus trees for frost-free climates.

-Figure 1.
-Middle-aged Ficus rubiginosa 'Variegata': 'Variegata' Rusty Fig
+Middle-aged Ficus rubiginosa 'Variegata': 'Variegata' rusty fig.

 Figure 1.
-Middle-aged Ficus rubiginosa 'Variegata': 'Variegata' Rusty Fig
+Middle-aged Ficus rubiginosa 'Variegata': 'Variegata' rusty fig.

 General Information